Loren Stewart LLC Annual Sustainability Report Statement

-We did not find any major human rights risk associated with our immediate tier 1 suppliers but we will be following up with some of our suppliers to encourage them to develop more formalised policies and procedures for addressing potential human rights and labour practice risks.
+We did not find any major human rights risk associated with our immediate tier 1 suppliers but we will be following up with some of our suppliers to encourage them to develop more formalized policies and procedures for addressing potential human rights and labour practice risks.

 We were also able to identify all of the gold and silver refiners in our supply chain and all but one of these refiners were found to hold certifications against a standard that is fully aligned with the OECD Due Diligence Guidance.

-Most of our diamond and coloured gemstone suppliers were able to provide us with information on the geographical origin of stones supplied to Loren Stewart LLC.
+Most of our diamond and colored gemstone suppliers were able to provide us with information on the geographical origin of stones supplied to Loren Stewart LLC.
 In some cases, we identified that stones had originated from higher-risk countries (e.g., Brazil, Columbia, Nigeria) for conflict and human rights issues.
 These countries are, however, also well-established producers of coloured gemstones such as Sapphires and Emeralds and we do not currently have any reason to believe that the gemstones in our supply chain are associated with negative human rights impacts and/or the funding of illegal armed groups.
-We will continue to work with our supply chain throughout 2022 and beyond to build on these efforts which will include, where applicable, steps to appropriately manage identified risks in alignment with our policies and the requirements of the RJC Code of Practices standard
+We will continue to work with our supply chain throughout 2023 and beyond to build on these efforts which will include, where applicable, steps to appropriately manage identified risks in alignment with our policies and the requirements of the RJC Code of Practices standard